thalyson004/challenge-sbpo-2025/README.md

-# ChallengeSBPO2025
+# challenge-sbpo-2025

+Welcome to the Mercado Libre First Optimization Challenge repository!
+This challenge is part of the [LVII Brazilian Symposium on Operations Research (SBPO 2025)](https://sbpo2025.galoa.com.br/sbpo-2025/page/5407-home).
+For further details, please read the post on Medium ([Portuguese version](https://medium.com/mercadolibre-tech/desafio-mercado-livre-de-otimiza%C3%A7%C3%A3o-3a4009607ee3); [Spanish version](https://medium.com/mercadolibre-tech/primer-desaf%C3%ADo-mercado-libre-de-optimizaci%C3%B3n-e8dad236054c)).
-Welcome to Mercado Libre's 2025 SBPO Challenge repository!
-Here you will find the framework base code, documentation, and other resources related to the challenge.
+In this repository, you will find the base code for the framework, documentation, and other resources related to the challenge.

 ## Change Log

-- **15-01-2025**: Base framework code, documentation and dataset `A`.
+- **17-01-2025**: Base framework code, documentation and dataset `A`.

 ## Project Structure